clogerfo/clogerfo.github.io/index.md

   actions:
     - label: "About me"
       url: "/about/"
 excerpt: "Thanks for stopping by.
-Here you can learn more about me and what I am up to.
+Here you can learn more about me and what I'm up to.
 To get in touch, click the link below."
 intro:
   - excerpt: 'I use data to build strategies and solve problems.
-I use this page to share the new tools, languages, and methodlogies I am continually trying to learn.'
+I use this page to share the new tools, languages, and methodologies I am continually trying to learn.'
 feature_row:
   - image_path: /images/nyc_header_th.jpg
     alt: "placeholder image 1"